google/neuroglancer/src/sliceview/image_layer_rendering.md

 may still be specified.

-The `getDataValue` function returns the nearest value without interpolation, while the `getInterpolated` function uses trilinear interpolation.
+The `getDataValue` function returns the nearest value without interpolation, while the `getInterpolatedDataValue` function uses trilinear interpolation.

 Note that only `float` is a builtin GLSL type.
 The remaining types are defined as simple structs in order to avoid ambiguity regarding the nature of the value: